globalizejs/globalize/README.md

 expectations when it comes to how numbers (including currency and percentages) and dates should appear.
 Obviously, each language has different names for the days of the week and the months of the year.
-But they also have different expectations for the structure of dates, such what order the day, month and year are in.
+But they also have different expectations for the structure of dates, such as what order the day, month and year are in.
 In number formatting, not only does the character used to deliniate number groupings and the decimal portion, but the placement of those characters differ.
 </p>
 <p>
 A user using an application should be able to read and write dates and numbers